gtDMMB/pmfe/MATH-MULBERRY.md

 doing things this way.
 So bear with me as I explain things step-by-step, that it may make the next code RA's life an existential breeze!

-**NOTE:** This documentation set is currently housed in a separate ``math-mulberry-testing`` branch.
+ℹ️ **NOTE:** This documentation set is currently housed in a separate ``math-mulberry-testing`` branch.
 To view these instructions offline, users will need to refer to the new files within this branch, and compile from the modified ``Makefile`` contained therein.

-*Now, let us get started with the documentation procedure below.*
+[--**Now, let us get started with the documentation procedure below.** --]

-## Things to ask your Linux sysadmin for before we can dig in and get our terminals in the mix ...
+## 🙋 Things to ask your Linux sysadmin for before we can dig in and get our terminals in the mix ...

 I am going to keep a short log of the system software that **IS** (very much) needed to be installed systemwide to get this local install method working.
 Unfotunately, there is an important need to get